andela/mont-blanc-rc/README.md

 ## Contribute

-:star: Star us on GitHub — it helps!
+:star: Star us on GitHub — it helps!!

 We love your pull requests!
 Check our our [`Pull Requests Encouraged`](https://github.com/reactioncommerce/reaction/issues?q=is%3Aissue+is%3Aopen+label%3Apull-requests-encouraged) issues tag for good issues to tackle.